 Skin that comes in contact with the socket of the prosthesis must be cared for and carefully checked to prevent skin breakdown and skin infection (see Skin Care of the Residual Limb Skin Care of the Residual Limb Skin that comes in contact with the socket of the prosthesis must be cared for and carefully checked to prevent skin breakdown and skin infection.
 Skin breakdown is when the skin is damaged... read more ).

 Because a leg prosthesis is intended only for walking, people should remove it before going to sleep.
-At bedtime, the stump should be inspected thoroughly (with a mirror if the person is inspecting it), washed with mild soap and warm water, dried thoroughly, then dusted with talcum powder.
+At bedtime, the residual limb should be inspected thoroughly (with a mirror if the person is inspecting it), washed with mild soap and warm water, dried thoroughly, then dusted with powder.

 If certain problems occur, people should treat the problem:

-Dry skin: Apply lanolin or petrolatum to the stump
+Dry skin: Apply lanolin or petrolatum to the residual limb

 Excessive sweating: Apply an unscented antiperspirant

-Inflamed skin: Remove the irritant immediately, and apply talcum powder or a low-potency corticosteroid cream or ointment
+Inflamed skin: Remove the irritant immediately, and apply powder or a low-potency corticosteroid cream or ointment

 Broken skin: Not wear the prosthesis until the wound has healed and see a doctor